ArcPh1r3/HenryTutorial/Tutorial/README.md

 Yeah.
 I'll streamline AI creation at some point but for now `Prefabs.CreateGenericDoppelganger` exists to easily copy an existing umbra's AI and create an umbra for your character.

-If you're looking for actual AI creation then `Enforcer` should serve as a [decent reference](https://github.com/GnomeModder/EnforcerMod/blob/master/EnforcerMod_VS/Nemesis/Nemforcer.cs#L1530) for now.
+If you're looking for actual AI creation then [`Enforcer`](https://github.com/GnomeModder/EnforcerMod/blob/master/EnforcerMod_VS/Nemesis/Nemforcer.cs#L1530) serves as a decent reference for now.

 ## Step 8 - Unlockables